Apple Music vs Spotify: Which Is Better, But Really?

 As you can see from the categories we’ve discussed so far, Apple Music’s streaming services—which continue to dominate its competitors like Spotify—have numerous advantages over other music-streaming platforms.

-Interestingly enough, Apple also wins this round.
+In short, Apple Music also wins this round.

 Apple Music app dashboard on a desktop